phantom0004/oberon-framework/README.md

 ## ❗ Disclaimer

-**Th3Executor is intended for authorised penetration testing and security research purposes only.**
+**Oberon Framework is intended for authorised penetration testing and security research purposes only.**

 Any unauthorised or malicious use is strictly prohibited.
 You are solely responsible for your actions.